Charitha5775/Charitha5775/README.md

 ### 🗳 DVote App

-🚧 Link will be added soon
+🚧 Project link will be added soon

 A digital voting application project.

 ---

-# 🌐 Connect With Me
+## 🌐 Connect With Me

 <p align="center">